deedeeh/mars_rover_kata/README.md

 The current plateau version could be rectangular or square but not other shapes so in order to consider other shapes I believe there will be more coding lines in plateau class, `isValidMove` and a small change in `isValidMovement`.

 This solution supports other vehicles by given `(x, y)` coordinates but that might be not the case with different shaped plateaus.

+Currently the program accepts more than one rover on the same plateau but it doesn't handle collisions for multiple rovers so this is something that could be done.

 ***